—- Eyewitness account —-

 “Stay out!”

 The property was condemned – per Ambassador Martin’s in-person assessment earlier.
-Spies stole A-37’s to destroy the runway and render Freedom Birds rescue inoperable.
+Northern spies stole A-37’s to destroy the runway and rendered Freedom Birds rescue inoperable.
+Like Chevy Chase European Vacation, we cautiously completed the roundabout before heading diagonally for center of town, passing by my friend’s residence.

 Feeling futile and witless, I signaled a time-out.
-My pre-text? we needed extra fuel should our aimless journey take us down the Mekong.
-Actually, it’s more for me to stop and say goodbye to a friend.
-Emptying his jerry can, he made small talks: “Where are you heading.”
+Not all my social deposit was cashed out just yet.
+My pre-text? we needed extra fuel should our aimless itinerary take us down the Mekong.
+Actually, it’s more for me to stop and say goodbye.
+Emptying his jerry can, my type-C personality friend, rarely spoke but this time, made small talks: “Where are you heading!”

 I just shrugged.
 Our ambassadors didn’t even know.

 The day before, one of our friends had flown the coop.
-Bewildered and betrayed, Phong and I helplessly watched people looting Thai’s house.
-Consequently, and empathically, I did not want my friend to go through this twice (just in case).
+Bewildered and betrayed, Phong and I helplessly watched people loot Thai’s house.
+Consequently, and empathically, I did not want a repeat (just in case).
 His father, a local skipper, was well-positioned should they decide to set sail.
-(Years later and gold bars behind, he did get to the US among the Boat People.)
+(Years and gold bars behind, he did get to S California.)
+His sliding door.

 US EMBASSY

-A few blocks out, we were at the Embassy where two days before my friend and I were in line for a Visa application (the adults of my family, per superior instructions, stay put instead of being out there, in line to exacerbate city-wide panic).
-Yet the atmosphere turned completely chaotic anyway.
+A few blocks out, we stopped a few blocks from the Embassy where just two days before Phong and I were in line for a Visa application (the adults of my family, per instructions, stay home instead of in line).
+The authority wanted to quelch a possible city-wide panic.
+Yet the atmosphere turned chaotic anyway given sudden influx of Central region refugees in makeshift tents.

 According to “Paper Soldiers”, out of resentment, someone in the crowd aimed a Carbine at those guards.
 Luckily, both guns and camera were confiscated.
 No one wanted further panic and bad press.
-Few who maned Press Attache Office just shrugged: case dismissed!
-Unlike across the ocean where White House was in deep discussions about sending marines to rescue marines, but the idea was shoved.
+Press Attache Office just shrugged: case dismissed!
+Unlike across the ocean where White House Press Secretary was in deep discussions about sending marines to rescue marines, an idea that was shoved under the Oval Office carpet.

 We spotted a familiar face: my second uncle, a chauffeur for some agency.
-Like Burt Reynolds in The Longest Yard, he backed out far enough for imaginary runway before scaling over people.
-His successful disappearance behind the 14-foot wall dashed our hope.
-Not with 4 kids, a 60-years-old Mom and meager luggage.
+Like Burt Reynolds in The Longest Yard, he backed out far enough for an imaginary runway before scaling over people.
+His Hail-Mary hop catapulted him over the 14-foot wall.
+We certainly would not dare to try similar feat, not with 4 kids, a 60-years-old Mom and luggage.

-Not that our luggage counted for anything.
-Just mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine.
-What could we pack and choose to bring in under two minutes.
+Not that our luggage was worth showing: (giay to tuy than) mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine. (the way they list surviving relatives seen in obituary).
+In fact, I later read an Obituary of South Vietnam on WSJ printed May 2, 1975.

 Reality hit us like a brick.
 Cold-sweated!

-Growing up sheltered and buffered from the front, I was boxed in.
+Sheltered and buffered from the front (150 billion bought us a few decades), I was boxed in.
 The Mekong?
 A mystery.
-With no power nor connection, we were deflated and besieged.
-The whole city was.
+No power no connection, we were deflated and besieged.
+The whole city was (except for those who printed ready flags to switch side).

-Years of fighting and endless propaganda (farewell address by Thieu and subsequent tearful resignation by President Huong, Five-O-clock Follies the US press detested) reduced to our worthless currency and credentials.
-Our bi-lingual Larousse concealed a one-hundred-dollar bill my brother-in-law carefully concealed under its flap).
+Years of fighting and endless propaganda (farewell address by Thieu and subsequent tearful resignation by President Huong, Five-O-clock Follies the US press detested) reduced to worthless credentials and currency.
+Besides a one-hundred-dollar bill my brother-in-law carefully concealed under the Larousse flap, all we had with us was wads of worthless paper piasters.

-Dazed and dispirited, we leaned against the wall.
-Across the street, adrenalines.
-Waves after waves of sweat-slickered shirts kept at it.
-Mad-Max attack by attrition in 105% heat!
+Dazed and dispirited, we leaned against the wall watching waves after waves of sweat-slickered shirts who kept at it.
+Adrenalin Mad-Max attack by attrition in !
+Survival of the fittest.

-” I’m dreaming of a White Christmas…and children listened” over the radio at the time Operation Frequent Wind got underway was salt on bloody injury.
+” I’m dreaming of a White Christmas…and …children listened” over the radio as Operation Frequent Wind got underway in 105% heat, rubbing salt on bloody injury.

-At 3PM, per one report, one of the Embassy’s groundkeepers tied a long rope around his 30 relatives for a hush hush entry to the rear gate.
-Quite a tough call for on-post Marine sentry among whose duties was to burn a million dollars’ worth of cash.
+At 3PM, per one report, one of the Embassy’s groundkeepers tied a long rope around his 30 relatives for a hush hush entry at the rear gate.
+Quite a tough call for those on-post Marine sentries who were also charged to burn a million dollars’ worth of cash.

 Lately, I met a Special Forces translator.
 He was abandoned only to make it to Hong Kong years later.
 Apparently, he missed his Rendez-vous (short notice and shortage of drivers – themselves left the job).